nyinyithann/nyinyithan.com/_posts/2022-9-10-nvim-setup-ocaml.md

 `'vim.cmd'` is a function, and in Lua you can call a function without parenthesis if it has only one argument which is either a literal string or a table.
 So `'vim.cmd "echo hello"'` is same as `'vim.cmd ("echo hello")'` or `'vim.cmd [[echo hello]]'`.

 ### Folder structure
-By default, Nvim's user-specific configuration file is located at `'~/.config/nvim/init.lua'` and it will be loaded everytime Nvim starts.
-The folder structure of my configurations is as below.
-Basic configuration files are in `'nvim/lua'` folder.
-All the plugin configurations are in `'nvim/after/plugin'` and they are loaded by Nvim automatically.
+By default, Nvim's user-specific configuration file is located at `'~/.config/nvim/init.lua'` and is automatically loaded by Nvim everytime it starts.
+I have organized my configurations in the following folder structure.
+Basic configuration files are located in `'nvim/lua'` folder.
+All the plugin configurations are located in `'nvim/after/plugin'` and are automatically loaded by Nvim.

 ```
 nvim
 ├── after